 In 2020, consulting firm PwC sought out the opinion of employers who had shifted the majority of their operations to telecommuting situations.
 About 80% of those who responded to this survey were very pleased with the outcome; moreover, they stated that they were willing to consider the possibility of extending this capacity in the future.

 Business news headlines in 2020 also showed that large companies such as Twitter, Facebook, Amazon, Google, and a few airlines were leaning towards having as much of their workforce work on a remote capacity.
 That, however, didn’t seem to negatively affect the companies performances as initially suspected; Google stock, for instance, registered a 45% increase in its price in 2020.
 Even business owners who operate small call centers, and who used to outsource this process overseas, are more interested in hiring Americans who can set up a small home office.

 If you have experience working from home, you should certainly mention it as part of your personal branding for finding employment.
 Recruiters who have been tasked with finding telecommuting staff are going to be paying attention to those who have already worked from home, In your resume or personal biography, you should highlight any accolades you have received as a remote worker.

 Tech Skills Will Translate Into Higher Salaries

 Companies across all sectors expect to continue their ongoing implementation of technology into their operations; for this reason, we can easily understand why job seekers with tech skills will likely be in high demand in 2021.
 At the same time, it is important for IT workers to understand how their career field is being transformed.
+This field requires individuals that are eager to learn new things and get updated with the latest trends in technology.
+And while startup jobs in DC, and other states will continue to grow, you should also know how to grow your career in this industry.
 Although business owners are willing to pay top dollar for IT experts, competition is bound to be fierce in this regard.